President, Chief Executive Officer

 Ken Elmer joined Repligen in November 2016.
 He has over 30 years of experience in the professional services industry, IT services and technical and management consulting.
 Ken has worked with high growth and entrepreneurial companies in multiple countries and in a wide variety of industries, including Manufacturing, Insurance.
 Financial Services, Life Sciences, Distribution and Telecommunications.
 Most recently, Ken was the Chief Human Resources Officer of Attune Consulting, a global SAP service provider.
 Prior to that, he was with Celerant Consulting, an Operations Management consulting firm, as the Senior Vice President of Human Resources.
 Other previous leadership positions include Vice President of Human Resources at GlassHouse Technologies, Chief People Officer at Viant Corporation and Vice President of HR at Cambridge Technology Partners, where he held numerous line and leadership roles over nine years, including launching operations in both Ireland and Switzerland.

-Vice President, Cell Culture / Chromatography
+Senior Vice President, Filtration and Chromatography

 Before joining Repligen in 2015, Christine Gebski was Head of the POROS® Business Unit within the Bioproduction Division of Applied Biosystems/LIFE Technologies/Thermo Fisher Scientific, working with purification products, including POROS® and CaptureSelect® chromatography resins.
 She managed Global Process Chromatography Applications for ten years, developing collateral and providing technical support, supporting new product development and manufacturing process improvement efforts.
 She also managed R&D, developing and commercializing three new chromatography resins.
 Before joining LIFE Technologies, Ms. Gebski was a Process Development Scientist for 15 years in the biotechnology industry, with roles in both development and engineering functions, including developing, scaling, transferring and validating downstream purification processes.
 She received a B.S. in Biology from the University of Vermont and a M.S. in Biotechnology from the University of Massachusetts at Lowell.